Why and How Lemmika is Here

 Founder & CEO

-The Master Caregiver
+The Master Caregiver 💕

-I’m in charge of everything at Lemmika, but my real job is caregiving.
-As a UX designer, I learned to spot the gap between what people need and what they’re getting.
-That’s how I approach pet care—design the experience first, then build the service around it.
+My background in tech as an engineer turned to UX designer, taught me to spot the gap between what people need, what they’re getting, and what we can build to meet our customer’s needs.
+That’s also how I approach pet care—design the experience first, then build the service around that experience.

 Asep Bagja